p4535992/foundryvtt-better-rolltables/wiki/Home.md

 ### Customize images and names

-With BRT, it is possbile to customize the images and names of items without editing them directly on the compendiums, which is useful for those who want to make a merchant more customized or differentiate products by zone
+With BRT, it is possible to customize the images and names of items without editing them directly on the compendiums, which is useful for those who want to make a merchant more customized or differentiate products by zone

 ![](/wiki/img/common_customize_image_name.gif)